fivetran/dbt-language-server/README.md

 ## How to get set up

-The extension works on MacOS, Linux, and Windows (for Windows, see the additional steps in the [Windows Support](docs/WindowsSupport.md) article).
+The extension works on MacOS, Linux, and Windows (for Windows, see the additional information in the [Windows Support](docs/WindowsSupport.md) article).
 It supports the default locations for `profiles.yml` and `dbt_project.yml` files.

 Prior to using the extension, you need to perform the following steps in the VS Code Terminal: